- CEMC Home

 It is expected that most participants will be teaching at the secondary school or college level and have been away from formal education for several years at the time of enrollment.

 The MMT is a professional program offered on a part-time basis.
-It consists of 9 half-credit online courses including a project-based capstone course.
+It consists of 9 one-semester online courses including a project-based capstone course.
 The program is typically completed in 3 years, although it can be completed more quickly or more slowly.

-Information on admission criteria, how to apply and required documents is available.For the online application process, refer to the Graduate Studies Office website.
+Information on admission criteria, how to apply and required documents is available.For the online application process, refer to the website for Graduate Studies and Postdoctoral Affairs.

 Will exceptions ever be made to the formal admission requirements?
 What is tuition?
 How much time will a course and the program typically require?
 Please see our frequently asked questions and answers.
-For more information, contact the MMT Directors.
+For more information, contact the MMT.